FrederikMR/georce/README.md

 ## Logging

 All experimental results for the runtime and length estimates are saved as .pkl files in the folder "timing".

+## How to use GEORCE to compute your geodesics

+If you want to clone this repository and use GEORCE to compute geodesics for your manifolds, then the folder "georce" contains implementations of GEORCE in JAX for Riemannian and Finsler manifolds, which takes any given metric as input.
+The notebook, georce_example.ipynb, illustrates how to compute geodesics using GEORCE.

 ## Reference